-- · Legal identity
+- Legal identity

 - Age

 - Social security numbers

 - A person's disability status

 - Citizenship or immigration status

-Formatted: Font: (Default) Times New Roman, 12 pt If adding a new family member to the unit causes overcrowding according to the housing quality standards (HQS) (see Chapter 8), HACA must issue the family a new voucher, and the family and HACA must try to find an acceptable unit as soon as possible.
+If adding a new family member to the unit causes overcrowding according to the housing quality standards (HQS) (see Chapter 8), HACA must issue the family a new voucher, and the family and HACA must try to find an acceptable unit as soon as possible.
 If an acceptable unit is available for rental by the family, HACA must terminate the HAP contract in accordance with its terms [24 CFR 982.403].